Patty Hearst (film): Critical response

-The film garnered a generally mixed critical response, although Richardson's performance was applauded by most critics.
+The film garnered generally positive reviews, with Richardson's performance praised in particular.
+Metacritic, which uses a weighted average, assigned the a score of 62 out of 100, based on 14 critics, indicating "generally favorable" reviews.

 Upon the film's premiere at the Cannes Film Festival, European critics were "offended" by what was perceived as a comical portrayal of the SLA, and criticized Schrader's apparent "scorn for the revolution in general."
 Vincent Canby, reviewing the film for The New York Times, wrote that "Patty Hearst is a beautifully produced movie, seen entirely from Patty's limited point of view.
 It is stylized at times, utterly direct and both shocking and grimly funny."
 Roger Ebert writing for the Chicago Sun-Times praised Richardson's performance: "The entire film centers on the remarkable performance by Natasha Richardson as Hearst," but concluded that "This whole story seemed so much more exciting from the outside."

 Pauline Kael called the film "a lean, impressive piece of work" and even suggested that it answered the longstanding mystery about Hearst: "Did Patty Hearst become part of the S.L.A. willingly, out of conviction, or was she simply trying to save her life?
 The movie shows you that, in the state she was in, there was no difference.
 Natasha Richardson, who plays Patty, has been handed a big unwritten role; she feels her way into it, and she fills it.
 We feel how alone and paralyzed Patty is — she retreats to being a hidden observer.
 Patty is a girl who is raped in mind and body, and no longer knows when it started."